God, Work Ethic, and the Children of God

 The pressures we face and how we react to them determines our character.

 The Bible has a something to say about “grumbling”.
 Have you ever noticed that?
 What’s the deal with grumbling?
 What IS grumbling, anyway?
-I was realized recently that maybe I should not assume I know, so I spent a little time digging into it.
+I realized recently that maybe I should not assume I know, so I spent a little time digging into it.
 My writing today is inspired by James:

 Don’t grumble against one another, brothers and sisters, or you will be judged.
 The Judge is standing at the door!
 Brothers and sisters, as an example of patience in the face of suffering, take the prophets who spoke in the name of the Lord.
 As you know, we count as blessed those who have persevered.
 You have heard of Job’s perseverance and have seen what the Lord finally brought about.
 The Lord is full of compassion and mercy.